SCgeeker/GCData_Project/codebook.md

 ####ID
   Each ID has 3 numbers.

-  Initial 1 refers to the subjects from **train set**.
+  Initial 1 refers to the subject IDs from *subject_train.txt*.
-  Initial 2 refers to the subjects from **test set**.
+  Initial 2 refers to the subject IDs from *subject_test.txt*.
-  The resting 2 numbers are from raw data set.

 ####Activity
  Original labels in *activity_labels.txt* are transformed as following: